Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Acknowledgements

 \section{Acknowledgements}

-Nima Akbarzadeh was partially funded by GERAD, FRQNT, and IVADO.
+Nima Akbarzadeh was partially funded by GERAD and FRQNT [https://doi.org/10.69777/352729].
 Erick Delage was partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2022-05261] and by the Canada Research Chair program [950-230057].
-Yossiri Adulyasak was partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2021-03264] and by the Canada Research Chair program [CRC-2022-00087].

-\section{PROOF OF LEMMA \ref{lem:conditions}}
+\section{Proof of Lemma \ref{lem:monotone-policy}}